axelf4/axelf4.github.io/_posts/2022-12-14-ssa-regalloc-summary.md

 <img src="{{site.url}}/assets/ssa-regalloc-summary/interference-graph.svg" alt="Interference graph for earlier example program" style="display: block; margin: auto;" />
 <figcaption>
 Figure 2:
-The interference graph for the SSA form program in figure 1.
+The interference graph for the SSA form program in Figure 1.
 It is 2-colorable.
 </figcaption>
 </figure>

-The graph coloring approach for register allocation leads to the following algorithm, proposed by Briggs, Cooper, and Torczon[^briggs94] and shown in figure 3.
+The graph coloring approach for register allocation leads to the following algorithm, proposed by Briggs, Cooper, and Torczon[^briggs94] and shown in Figure 3.
 First we build the interference graph and try to color it.
 If that fails, because too many registers were needed, we split or remove some live range by spilling a variable to the stack, essentially delegating it to slower memory, before retrying.
 Now building the full interference graph is time costly.
-Furthermore we want to choose variables to spill that are not used for a long time nor often, etc. and these criteria makes the problem of optimal spilling NP-complete.
+Furthermore, we want to choose variables to spill that are not used for a long time nor often, etc. and these criteria make the problem of optimal spilling NP-complete.
 This all makes graph coloring register allocation complicated.

 <figure>